Traveling to Antarctica

 Within twelve hours, the ship begins to reach the Drake Passage.
 This is no joke.

 The guides will tell you that crossing the Drake is the price for entering Antarctica.
 You’re going to pay on the way in or on the way out, but you will pay.

 We paid on the way back.
 While it was a bit choppy on the way to Antarctica, coming back to Ushuaia on the return was rough.

 I could feel the boat ride up a large wave, then shake (I was told this was the rudder coming out of the water), then crash down as it crested the wave.

 Scary – not so much.
 Awesome – definitely yes!

-Our first two landings in the Zodiacs were small islands since the ship reaches these first and everyone is itching to get out and explore.
+Our first two landings in the Zodiacs are small islands since the ship reaches these first and everyone is itching to get out and explore.

-It was exciting to see my very first penguin.
+It was exciting to see your very first wild penguin.

 If you are traveling to Antarctica and worried you won’t see penguins, your concern is unnecessary.
 You will see penguins.
+You will see a lot of penguins.
 They are everywhere.

 There are three different types of penguins in the region, Chinstrap, Adelie, and Gentoo.